svsool/memo/README.md

 ## Getting started

 If you want to try out Memo just install it via marketplace using [this link](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) and open the [help](https://github.com/svsool/vscode-memo/tree/master/help) folder in VSCode.

+## Known issues

+Image hover and link provider features are currently not compatible with VSCode 1.53 and 1.54.
+[Possible fix](https://github.com/svsool/vscode-memo/issues/306) is investigated, so use it at your discretion.

+To enjoy all features, you can use VSCode 1.52 (November 2020), which can be downloaded from [this page](https://code.visualstudio.com/updates/v1_52).

 ## Features